mbabynames search ✿

 Mary Josephine

-"noble and strong" (Mary) meets "God will add" (Josephine).
+"beloved" (Mary) meets "God will add" (Josephine).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Josephine (3 syllables) builds on the shorter Mary, giving the name forward momentum.

 Mary Katherine